sunfounder/zeus-car/docs/source/get_started/remote_control.rst

     * **Stop**: Stop all movements of the car.
     * :ref:`ir_compass_cali`: Turn on compass calibration.
-    * :ref:`ir_line_track`：Switching to line track mode.
+    * :ref:`ir_line_track`: Switching to line track mode.
-    * :ref:`ir_follow`：Switching to follow mode.
+    * :ref:`ir_follow`: Switching to follow mode.
-    * :ref:`ir_avoid`：Switch to obstacle avoidance mode.
+    * :ref:`ir_avoid`: Switch to obstacle avoidance mode.
     * :ref:`drift`: Drift to the left/right.
-    * **Set Heading**：After placing the car in one direction with your hand, click on this key to make this direction as the front of the car movement.
+    * **Set Heading**: After placing the car in one direction with your hand, click on this key to make this direction as the front of the car movement.
 This allows you to quickly specify a direction instead of slowly rotating the car to that direction with other keys.
     * :ref:`rotate_left/right`: Turn left/right
-    * :ref:`ir_move`：Control the car to move in all directions.
+    * :ref:`ir_move`: Control the car to move in all directions.
-    * **Pause**：The function is basically the same as Stop, but if the head of the car is not facing the direction originally set, it will slowly move to the set direction.
+    * **Pause**: The function is basically the same as Stop, but if the head of the car is not facing the direction originally set, it will slowly move to the set direction.

 .. _ir_compass_cali: